RayAlpha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 10. mirror permissions
 task 11. adds execute permissions to subdirectories for all
 task 12. creates directory called my_dir with permissions 751
+task 13. changes the group owner to school for the file hello